vvvnetem/au__cryptographic-computing/06__FHE/README.md

 # Secure Two-Party Blood Type Compatibility (d-Homomorphic Encryption)

-The project demonstrates a secure two-party computation (2PC) protocol for blood-type compatibility using a toy d-Homomorphic Encryption (d-HE) scheme inspired by lecture notes and [vDGHV].
+The project demonstrates a secure two-party computation (2PC) protocol for blood-type compatibility using d-Homomorphic Encryption (d-HE) scheme inspired by lecture notes and [vDGHV].

 The computation allows Alice (the recipient) and Bob (the donor) to jointly compute blood-type compatibility without revealing their private inputs.